You have no items in your wheelbarrow.

 6. Bee Project: Insect Hotel

 A fun project for the whole family!
 Gather together old pots, wooden crates, straw, wood, bamboo sticks and pinecones to make your very own.
-These provide natural shelter for solitary bees and beneficial insects.
+These provide a natural shelter for solitary bees and beneficial insects.
 A cheap and fun way to reintroduce pollinators back into your own backyard!

 Our Bee, bug and insect hotel at our Forrest Hill branch